 Saint Joseph Feast – Valguarnera Caropepe

-Sunday, March 17.
-In Sicily, the most important feast day of Italy dedicated to Saint Joseph
+Sunday March 17th, 2024.
+In Sicily, an important feast dedicated to Saint Joseph

-On the feast day, it is all about the St. Joseph’s Tables: huge tables with steps are arranged by families and friends in front of Saint Joseph’s Church, adorned with local and traditional food in thanksgiving.
+On the feast day huge tables with steps are arranged by families and friends in front of Saint Joseph’s Church, adorned with local and traditional food in thanksgiving.

 Among the local dishes, there are the “pagnuccata”, a Sicilian dessert covered in honey, the cannoli with ricotta and cream filling, cassata, turrón, and fried vegetables.